 Latvia can boast the impressively high standards of diagnostics and treatment as well as professional and experienced infertility specialists at hand.
 The cost of average egg donation treatment is €5,000 – €8,000 while the prices of single IVF cycle with own eggs range from €3,200 to €6,200.

-In Latvia, only single women and heterosexual couples are allowed for IVF treatment, with no legal age limit for either women or men.
+In Latvia, single women, heterosexual couples and same-sex female couples are allowed for IVF treatment, with no legal age limit for either women or men.
 Egg and embryo donations are allowed and anonymous.
 Preimplantation diagnostics such as PGS and PGD are available and sex selection is allowed only in medically justified cases.

 Unfortunately, only few clinics are reporting their results to the European Society for Human Reproduction and Embryology (ESHRE).
 According the ESHRE 2014 report, the overall birth rates for IVF with own eggs were 22.3% (for patients under 35 years old), 24.5% (for patients aged 35-39) and 3.2% (for patients over 40).
 The birth rate for IVF treatment with donor eggs was 50.9% for all age groups.